-- 1. Updating the control signal for each event using the latest available information.
-However, owing to the existence of the integral action in the control law, this control strategy may be more likely to suffer from windup phenomena in the system performance. - 2.
-Designing a control system which utilizes an observer-based framework to estimate first the next actuator event instant (the instant that the left or right pedal passes the reed sensor) and, second, the HR value at asynchronous controller event instants, using synchronous measurement instants.
+2) Designing a control system which utilizes an observer-based framework to estimate firstly the next actuator event instant (the instant that the left or right pedal passes the reed sensor) and, secondly, the HR value at asynchronous controller event instants, using synchronous measurement instants.
 Although this observer-based method may have a better performance compared to the conventional control schemes, it has a major drawback, which is the intensive computational burden on the processor, as it needs to deal with a time-varying observer-based control system.

-Utilizing a time-driven PID controller in the velocity form such as the one explained in Section 10.2.3.
-An immediate advantage of the last method is that it can assist in preventing the converted control commands (auditory stimulus) from reaching their limitations (see Subsections 10.2.3.3 and 10.2.3.5) and the system working under a saturation situation.
+3) Utilising a time-driven PID controller in the velocity form such as the one explained in Section 10.2.4.

-It is also well known that the heart rate response to exercise can be approximated as a first order system, where the time constant is relatively slow [60].
+An immediate advantage of the last method is that it can assist in preventing the converted control commands (auditory stimulus) from reaching their limitations (see Subsections 10.2.4 and 10.2.4) and the system working under a saturation situation.
+It is also well known that the heart rate response to exercise can be approximated as a first order system, where the time constant is relatively slow [45].
 Thus, the variation of the human HR is usually limited in a sampling period (say 1 second).
 So, even if the controller uses the latest available sensor's information, rather than the actual one, the obtained control signal will be close to the desired one.
 Moreover, the number of additional events in the sampling period of the HR sensor is not big.
-With this specific bicycle, we found that the pedaling rate varies in the range $20 \sim 120 \ rpm$, which means that at most, 2 or 3 events may occur in the fixed sampling period.
+With this specific bicycle, we found that the pedaling rate varies in the range $20 \sim 120 \ rpm$ , which means that at most, 2 or 3 events may occur in the fixed sampling period.
 Basically, the additional auditory signals are used here to instruct the subject to retain the proper exercise rate.
 Although the proposed control scheme here is very simple, our experimental studies (given in this chapter) prove its effectiveness.
 As opposed to this, the lack of auditory commands for additional events occurring during the HR sampling time, make for an uncomfortable exercising experience for the subject.
-Fig. 10.1 describes schematically the control system designed for the task.
+Fig. 10.16 describes schematically the control system designed for the task.